 Hike along the Coastal Bluff

-The coastal bluff at Salt Point presents not only lovely views, but marine mammals and some pretty funky geology.
+The coastal bluff is the most popular hike in Salt Point.
+It presents not only lovely views, but marine mammals and some pretty funky geology.
 The wave action on the local sandstone has worked to create a perforated, honeycombed rock texture that is unlike anything else on the California Coast.
 While walking, keep an eye out for sea lions sunning on the rocks and in the little coves.
 If you start in Gerstle Cove, you can walk 10 miles one way all the way up to Fisk Mill.
 So, consider doing a car shuttle or just walk as much as you want and then turn around.

 Hike the Kruse Rhododendron Nature Reserve